By Bob DeMarco

-Harvey by the way added much needed intraday respite care.
-I used him later in the day to entertain Dotty.
+Harvey by the way added much needed intraday respite care for me.
+I used him during the day to entertain Dotty.
 While he entertained her I could do anything I wanted to do, with the exception of going out, and Dotty wouldn't notice my absence for a while.

-After and our third pee, we would have music time.
+After our third pee of the day, we would have music time.
 This was easy because we have about 80 music channels on our cable television.
 We used the swing channel because all of that music was pre 1950s and pre Elvis and rock and roll.

 Music is excellent fertilizer for the brain.
-But most importantly, it bring back memories.
+But most importantly, it brings back memories.
 Ah, memories one of the most important parts of effective caregiving.

 You can actually have interesting conversations with a person who is deeply forgetful if you tap into their memories.
 Sometimes you might learn something you never knew.
 I did.
 And, quite often.

 In late afternoon, it was time to get Dotty showered and dressed.
-Don't laugh, it is easier to get an AD patient to take a shower every day, or almost every day, then it is once in a while.
+Don't laugh here, but, it is easier to get an AD patient to take a shower every day, or almost every day, then it is once in a while.
 All you have to do is learn how to use the hook.

-For more information like I wrote about here in this article you could enter any of these words in the search box: shower, pee, potato chip, ice cream, Walmart, socialization, medication, basically you name it, we have it.
+For more information like I wrote about here in this article you could enter any of these words in the search box: bright light, shower, bath, pee, potato chip, ice cream, Walmart, socialization, medication, basically you name it, we have it.